pollen-robotics/bootloader_Poulpe/README.md

 ## Erasing the flash

 If there was a previously installed applicaiton on the board, you can erase the flash by running

+Any data stored in the flash will be lost (ex.
+HARDWARE_ZEROS)
 ```
 sh erase_flash.sh
 ```